Assyro AI

 Customer complaintsComplaint management system, CRMProduct-specific complaint extraction with investigation status

-Supplier performanceVendor management system, procurementSupplier scorecards, audit schedules, COA databases
+Supplier performanceVendor management system, procurementSupplier performance records, audit schedules, COA databases

 Data warehouse approach: